fabianbrash/Recipes/README.md

 # Recipes
-Scripts for setting up a Linux and Windows Infrastructure
+Scripts for setting up a Linux, Windows, and VMware Infrastructure